 Taking all this into consideration, I’m surprised men aren’t angrier.

-For a continuation of the discussion on how men are not valued equally with women go here.
+For a the discussion on how men do all the dirty, dangerous jobs go here.